windsnow1025/UniWebPlatform/README.md

 Windows

-Manually setup and run React, Node, FastAPI separately according to their documentations.
+Manually setup and run Next, Node, FastAPI separately according to their documentations.

 ## Usage